-To help guide our work and that of our design partners, we established the Waterfront Design Review Panel in 2005.
-The Panel is an independent body reviews all projects in the waterfront area and provides feedback and recommendations to our designers.
+To guide our work and that of our design partners, we established the Waterfront Design Review Panel in 2005.
+Its role is to promote design excellence, improve environment performance, and ensure a cohesive approach to waterfront revitalization.

 A commitment to design excellence is a critical part of our vision for a transformed waterfront.
 By planning for the whole waterfront as a connected public space, we are maximizing the potential for an urban destination at the water’s edge.